Cheap summer getaways in Michigan

 Family bicycling tours

-Michigan has more miles of rail trails than any other state and an active bicycling culture, with many organized bicycle tour.
+Michigan has more miles of rail trails than any other state and an active bicycling culture, with many organized bicycle tours.

 That's a great way to see the countryside and make a lot of friends, too.
 Many of the best are fund-raising rides, and if you raise the minimum, you pay only the registration fee.

-On June 24-30, the annual PALM, Pedal Across Lower Michigan tour takes a southern route, from Saugatuck to Lake Erie Metropark.
+On June 23-29, the annual PALM, Pedal Across Lower Michigan tour takes a southern route, from Holland to St. Clair.

-The Michigander tour is July 15-22.
-This year, the ride is in northwest Michigan around Traverse City and Sleeping Bear Dunes National Lakeshore.
+The Michigander tour is July 14-21.
+This year, the ride is in northern Michigan around Cheboygan, Petoskey and Harbor Springs.

-starts with a two-day loop tour that costs $95, including breakfast and
+starts with a two-day loop tour from Cheboygan that costs $135, $95 for youths, including breakfast and

 For more, see Bicycling in western Michigan.